NehrDani/noctis/packages/noctis-dev-utils/README.md

-# kickstart-dev-utils
+# noctis-dev-utils

-This package includes some utilities used by [Kickstart](https://github.com/nehrdani/kickstart).<br>
+This package includes some utilities used by [Noctis](https://github.com/nehrdani/noctis).<br>

-## Usage in Kickstart Projects
+## Usage in Noctis Projects

-These utilities come by default with [Kickstart](https://github.com/nehrdani/kickstart), which includes it by default. **You don’t need to install it separately in Kickstart projects.**
+These utilities come by default with [Noctis](https://github.com/nehrdani/noctis), which includes it by default. **You don’t need to install it separately in Noctis projects.**

-## Usage Outside of Kickstart
+## Usage Outside of Noctis

-If you don’t use Kickstart, or if you, you may keep using these utilities.
-Their development will be aligned with Kickstart, so major versions of these utilities may come out relatively often.
+If you don’t use Noctis, or if you, you may keep using these utilities.
+Their development will be aligned with Noctis, so major versions of these utilities may come out relatively often.
 Feel free to fork or copy and paste them into your projects if you’d like to have more control over them, or feel free to use the old versions.

 ### Entry Points